Preparing for Test Day

 Hunger or inadequate nutrition may cause fatigue and distraction.

-- Tip: You will get a break about halfway through the test.
-Bring a light snack to eat during the break to avoid feeling hungry during the later parts of the test.
+- Tip: Have a light snack on hand to eat during a break to avoid feeling hungry in the later parts of the test.